Azure/fleet/README.md

 </details><br/>

-navigate to the directory to find a file called token use vim to open it and take a look
+navigate to the directory to find a file called token use vim to open it.

 ## Code of Conduct